hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

     print(itemNum)
 ```
 - The "itemNum" variable is made global so we can use it.
-- We then see what value it is and draw the shape based on the number.
+- We then see what value it is and draw the respective shape.

 # Switching Between Colors
 We are changing the color.